 Educational Objectives and Enrollment

 In order to engage in this structured plan, students must register full time (with three or four courses) in each quarter of the standard academic year (autumn, winter, spring) for the first two years.
-Full-time registration allows for completion of the general education requirements and introductory courses to the major, and enables students to participate fully in the intellectual life of the College.
+Full-time registration allows for completion of the core and introductory courses to the major, and enables students to participate fully in the intellectual life of the College.
 As young scholars, students test their understanding and perspective across all disciplines in conversation with peers.
-The community that develops in College Housing and in cocurricular student life builds on students’ common experiences in learning and in exploring beyond the classroom.
-Further, the elements of the general education curriculum provide cross-disciplinary perspectives on enduring questions and create the habits of mind that prepare students for advanced studies.
+The community that develops in Housing and in co-curricular student life builds on students’ common experiences in learning and in exploring beyond the classroom.
+Further, the elements of the Core curriculum provide cross-disciplinary perspectives on enduring questions and create the habits of mind that prepare students for advanced studies.

-The University of Chicago is accredited by the Higher Learning Commission of the North Central Association.
+The University of Chicago is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 Cover photo by Robert Kozloff.